Introduction

 renderingOptions:

-previousButtonLabel: 'Previous page'
+previousButtonLabel: 'Previous step'

-nextButtonLabel: 'Next page'
+nextButtonLabel: 'Next step'

 identifier: summarypage